-The purpose of this special Education program is to prepare students to instruct learners with disabilities in the K-12 system.
+The purpose of this special education generalist program is to prepare students to instruct learners with disabilities in the K-12 system.
 Courses for this program meet the Nevada Department of Education requirements for a teaching license.
-The program is based on the premise that meeting the special instructional needs of students in today’s schools requires knowledge of a wide array of teaching strategies, as no one strategy can meet the needs of every special needs student.
+This Nevada special education program is an alternative route to licensure that is based on the premise that meeting the special instructional needs of students in today’s schools requires knowledge of a wide array of teaching strategies, as no one strategy can meet the needs of every special needs student.
 The program is designed to present a variety of research validated methods, techniques, and opportunities to develop knowledge and skills to create and implement instructional programs that will positively impact the learning of K-12 students with special needs across developmental domains.

 Masters of Science in Special Education Option